 Planning comes very naturally to me.
 I have multiple planners, both on paper and online.
+If you follow me on Instagram, you’ll see I share a lot about my planning routine.
 Over the years, I have let go of my schedule and embraced more of a routine for my home.
 We all are familiar with plans being interrupted, of course.
 That is why it is important to have a routine, but to be flexible enough that you won’t be completely overwhelmed when your routine is thrown off.

 If you are a homeschooler, I can help you create a homeschool routine that works for your family.
 If you need help creating an evening routine for a better morning, you can read that post.